kata-ai/kata-platform-docs/docs/nl-studio/super-model.md

 prev: nl-studio-nl-prediction-api
 ---

+Super Model is a highly maintained pre-built entity for Users to use without training.
+This feature aims to help Users build their NL fastly and easily.

 ## Kata Entity

 Introducting Kata Entity, `kata`, the default entity tagger that User can use without training data.